- Source - Bacteria are tiny organisms

 separated into two groups: (1) pathogenic (disease causing) and

-non-pathogenic (not disease causing).
+(2) non-pathogenic (not disease causing).
 Pathogenic bacteria

 cause illnesses such as typhoid fever, dysentery,

 gastroenteritis, infectious hepatitis, and cholera.
 All water

 supplies should be tested for biological content prior to use

-bacterial organism which is looked for when
+bacterial organism which is looked for when testing the water.

-matter of humans and animals.
+humans and animals.
 If E.Coli is found in a water supply along

-with high nitrate and chloride levels, it usually indicates that waste
+with high nitrate and chloride levels, it usually indicates that

-has entered by way of runoff, a fractured well
+dumping, and has entered by way of runoff, a fractured well

 casing, or broken lines.
 If coliform bacteria is present, it is

 Four or fewer colonies / 100 ml of coliforms, in the absence of

-high nitrates and chlorides, implies that
+high nitrates and chlorides, implies that surface water is

-or US EPA for bacteriological testing and recommendations.
+US EPA for bacteriological testing and recommendations.